Women's Editor for the Fresno Bee; Senior Management in the McClatchy Company

-Desa holds a deep commitment to Fresno State Department of Mass Communication and Journalism and has been a generous contributor.
+Desa holds a deep commitment to Fresno State Department of Media, Communications and Journalism and has been a generous contributor.
 In September, she was installed in the MCJ Hall of Fame.

 In 1995, the Belyeas established the George and Desa Belyea Charitable Trust, administrated through the Fresno Regional Foundation, where Desa is a board member.
 The Fresno Regional Foundation channels donor investments into programs that address community economic, social, educational, cultural and environmental needs.

 Desa has been a community adviser for the Junior League of Fresno, and was a reading volunteer for many years at Pinedale Elementary School.

 George and Desa traveled extensively during their almost 45 years of marriage before he died in 2001.